 Don't let the dolman sleeves and modern silhouette fool you, this easy crochet shrug pattern is constructed with basic stitches and simple shapes.
 Great sweater for confident beginners!
 Find the entire free pattern below or purchase the ad-free, printable PDF here.

-This free crochet shrug pattern is part of an ongoing paid collaboration with my friends at Lion Brand.
+This free crochet shrug pattern is part of an ongoing collaboration with my friends at Lion Brand.
 This post contains affiliate links.

 Oh boy am I excited to introduce you to a new friend.
 She's easy to work with, she won't have a lot of high maintenance requirements of you and she is just one of those classic beauties.
 I think you'll love her as much as I do.

 Her name is Jeans and she's a new worsted weight yarn from Lion Brand. 😉 Guys, this yarn became an instant favorite it of mine by about row 2 of this easy crochet shrug.
 Isn't it fun how it comes in all the colors of real jeans, complete with a rust accent color called "Topstitch?"

 UPDATE: Lion Brand has created a kit that includes all the yarn you need to make this easy crochet shrug as well as a copy of the printable pattern.
 You can get the full kit here.
 (And their shipping is fast! 🙂 )

 When this yarn arrived in the mail, I felt a little overwhelmed by all the possibilities.
 I asked on Instagram what you thought I should make and my favorite idea by far was the tongue-in-cheek suggestion of crocheted adult overalls.